anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 Below is an overview of the tentative course schedule, which is subject to change at the discretion of the instructor.
 Topics may be cut if we need to devote more time to learning the most central topics.
 It is unlikely that additional topics will be added.
 The official course schedule, required reading, and optional reading will be posted on the [course website](https://anyone-can-cook.github.io/educ152).

-__UNIT 1: BASICS OF STATISTICAL INFERENCE, FOR DESCRIPTIVE CLAIMS__
+__UNIT 1: STATISTICAL INFERENCE ABOUT DESCRIPTIVE CLAIMS__

 1. Introduction
-1. Fundamentals of statistical inference I (sampling distributions and central limit theorem)
+1. Statistical inference I (sampling distributions and central limit theorem)
-1. Fundamentals of statistical inference II (hypothesis testing)
+1. Statistical inference II (hypothesis testing)

 __UNIT 2: FUNDAMENTALS OF REGRESSION, FOR ASSOCIATION CLAIMS__